Coherent control of thermoelectric currents and noise in quantum thermocouples: Scattering approach

 Then, a finite power, $P=-I_R\Delta\mu>0$, will be generated as long as the inelastic contribution flowing against the electrochemical potential difference $\Delta\mu\equiv\mu_R-\mu_L$ (applied symmetrically around $\mu$) is larger than the elastic one flowing in favor.
 The maximal generated power in a quantum channel connecting two electronic reservoirs with different temperatures turns out to be limited by quantum mechanical effects~\cite{pendry_quantum_1983}, as found in Refs.~\cite{whitney_most_2014,whitney_finding_2015}, with the bound given by:

 where $A_0\simeq 0.0321$, the factor 2 accounts for spin degeneracy and $\Delta T$ is the temperature difference between reservoirs.
-This is a two terminal result, so to compare with an optimal thermocouple heat engine, that consists of two systems with opposite thermoelectric responses, we have to multiply by a factor 2.
+This is a two-terminal result, so to compare with an optimal thermocouple heat engine, that consists of two systems with opposite thermoelectric responses, we have to multiply by a factor 2.

-Another way to quantify the thermoelectric performance is the efficiency, $\eta=-P/J_H$, whose thermodynamic bound is, not very surprisingly~\cite{whitney_quantum_2016}, established by the Carnot efficiency, $\eta_C=1-T/T_H$.
+Another way to quantify the thermoelectric performance is the efficiency, $\eta=P/J_H$, whose thermodynamic bound is, not very surprisingly~\cite{whitney_quantum_2016}, established by the Carnot efficiency, $\eta_C=1-T/T_H$.
 However, it is not the main limitation in this case, as quantum mechanical effects establish a stronger bound for the efficiency at any given power output, $\eta_W$ \cite{whitney_most_2014}.
 Although there is not analytical expression for this value, it is possible to obtain it numerically following Ref.~\cite{whitney_finding_2015} by finding the narrower boxcar transmission that results in the chosen power, which also depends on the choice of applied bias.
 One usually needs to find a compromise between high power output and high efficiency, which may depend on the desired operation at task.